Is there such thing as a man-made or natural blue strawberry? Or do black strawberries exist?

 It is a hoax or for real?

-As early as 1998, the USDA’s National Agricultural Library cites an industry journal article about transferring the protein gene of winter flounder to the strawberry plant (3).
+The USDA’s National Agricultural Library cites an industry journal article about transferring the protein gene of winter flounder to the strawberry plant.
+It was published in 1998.
+(3)

 “Thus, an antifreeze gene from Arctic flounder has been introduced into strawberries to extend their growing season in northern climates.
 But contrary to what many people think, this does not make the strawberries fishy…”